 However, I’ll do our best to explain it in simple terms for you.

 Bitcoin mining is a process that is performed using special computers.
 These are computers that are designed to verify transactions on the Bitcoin blockchain.
-To verify transactions, the computers must solve a mathematical problem.
-The first computer to solve the problem, is rewarded with Bitcoin.
+To verify transactions, computers must solve a mathematical problem.
+The first computer to solve the problem is rewarded with Bitcoin.
 It’s just like gold miners being rewarded with gold!
-The computers are the miners!
+The computers are miners!
+So, here’s another solution to how to invest in the Bitcoin question.

 Sounds easy, right?
 Well, it isn’t.
 There are thousands of computers trying to verify transactions.
 Which means one thing — there is lots of competition.
 So, if you want to mine Bitcoin by yourself, then you’re going to have to invest a lot of money into computers to beat your competition!